jacksongoode/NIME-proceedings-analyzer/README.md

 -  **-v, --verbose**    prints out operations
 -  **-n, --nime**       uses NIME based corrections

-**-v** - This argument prints details of the script's progress.
+**-v**: This argument prints details of the script's progress.

-**-n** - This argument forces a few correction on author names and gender specific to NIME authors.
+**-n**: This argument forces a few correction on author names and gender specific to NIME authors.
 In the current version this argument has no effect.

 The analysis can be restricted to specific years through the [custom.csv](#custom.csv) file in the *./resources/* folder.